IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- the code - "None will find it except in the shadow of the wind"
 	- presence of air djinni/teleportation
 The Kite Fighters
-- ==Owl is using the kites to leak info to Giltstern?
+- ==Owl is using the kites to signal stealth attacks on the reservoirs?
+	- using to broadcast arcane signals to control the automata? or the undead?
 	- to signal ppl to take out auxiliary water services? secretly, make it look like an accident. they're systematically taking out the diff reservoirs to find which one has Nexida
 - Merriwink challenges Toby to steal the Valespinner for her
 	- also to get back at her "evil" twin, Mettlewise